learn-co-curriculum/dsc-rules-for-derivatives/README.md

 ## Rules for calculating the derivative

 Derivative rules allow us not just to evaluate the derivative at a single point, as we have done previously, but across any value of $x$ of the function.
 The most important rules for derivatives are classified in three groups:
-- the power rule
+- The power rule
-- the constant factor rule
+- The constant factor rule
 - The addition rule

 ### The power rule